Homes and Other Buildings consume too Much energy and are uncomfortable

 But in the short term, the most important from an economical and environmental standpoint is design, landscaping, insulation, sealing and high efficient appliances, windows, electronics and water heaters.
 Or tree shade, and overhangs and awnings, in the summer… Or solar passive gains in cold and moderate climates.

 Passive solar techniques are often undervalued.
 Iconic technologies like solar photovoltaic systems are much more appealing.
 But that's wrong.
 Passive solar can provide exceptional results with very low or no costs (in new construction).

 The landscape around your house is not just about privacy and good looks; it has also a great impact on your comfort and energy bills.

 Trees and hedges can provide shade but also protection from winds, or drive cooling breezes towards your home, or block street noise...
 If you are building a new home, to fully benefit from your landscape, consider improving it.

 Trees and shrubs can redirect the winds away from your home, or bring refreshing breezes into it, or shade your roofs, walls and windows, or block unwanted sunlight, making your home and your yard more comfortable, and all this for free or almost free...

 Save Money...
-Find the best ways to save energy and money with us…
+Find the best ways for Home Energy Improvements with us…